-When I was a kid, someone read me this book.*
+When I was a kid, someone read me this unexpectedly memorable book.

 In the story, a little girl's grandfather tells her to make the world a more beautiful place.
 The girl grows up and, after traveling all over the world, remembers her grandfather's words.
 She scatters lupine flower seeds across the countryside.
 The next spring, beautiful lupines bloom everywhere.